sabre-io/Baikal/README.md

 Baïkal 2 is based on SabreDAV and Symfony2.
 Baïkal 2 is designed to be usable on PAAS hosting out-of-the-box (https://www.heroku.com/, https://appsdeck.eu/, etc.).

+## Contribute !

+Fellow backend and frontend developers, we need your help !

+The roadmap to version 2.0 is here: https://github.com/netgusto/Baikal/milestones/Ba%C3%AFkal%202.0.0

+If you want to help, and you have a strong experience in Symfony, ReactJS, EmberJS, or HTML/CSS, please contact us at contact@netgusto.com or on Twitter http://twitter.com/BaikalServer

 ## Screenshots

 **Admin Dashboard**